it-t4mpan/flippersnare/Readme.md

 - **HTML Validation**: Validate your HTML structure in real-time and receive error feedback if the code contains issues.
 - **Download HTML**: Save the inputted code as an HTML file for future use with just one click.
 - **LocalStorage Support**: Automatically save your code locally in the browser, allowing you to continue your work later.

+## NEW Features
+- **Reset Button for HTML Input**: A reset button is provided to clear the input from the HTML editor and reset the live preview.
+- **Image to Base64 Encoder**: Users can upload an image, convert it to Base64 encoding, and copy the Base64 string for further use.
+- **Reset Button for Base64 Encoder**: A reset button is provided to clear the uploaded image and the Base64 encoded output.

 ## Usage